Search K

 To understand how imap and pop3 processes see their settings, it may be helpful to know how Dovecot internally passes them:

-).If you want to override settings inside sections, you can separate the section name and key with /
+foo=bar will be parsed as if it were plugin { foo=bar }).If you want to override settings inside sections, you can separate the section name and key with /.
+For example:

 namespace default {